 Canada is known for its extreme weather conditions, with freezing winters and hot summers, depending on the region.
-This makes it important for Canadians to have reliable and efficient heating, ventilation, and air conditioning (HVAC) systems to maintain a comfortable indoor temperature and air quality.
+This makes it important for Canadians to have reliable and efficient heating, ventilation, and air conditioning (HVAC) systems to maintain a comfortable indoor temperature and air quality all year round.

 In this article, we explore HVAC statistics in Canada, including the industry’s growth, energy consumption, and environmental impact.
 Understanding these statistics can provide valuable insights into the HVAC industry in Canada.